pateskinasy/pateskinasy.github.io/_pages/contact.md

 For anything not short and sweet, please contact me via the form below and I'll get back to you by email.

-Please note: I get a lot of email and I may be slow to respond.
+Please note: I get a lot of email and may be slow to respond.
 Sometimes, unfortunately, things get lost in my dreaded inbox too.

 [My PGP public key](/PGPpublickey.txt).